 The value of collaborating and sharing experiences, both regionally and globally, in order to support national and regional preparedness

-The excellent results of the work of Question 22-1/2 in the past study period, including the compilation of numerous case studies and development of an online toolkit and Handbook on Emergency Telecommunications.
+The excellent results of the work of Question 22-1/2 and Q5/2 in the past study period, including the compilation of numerous case studies, development of an online toolkit and Handbook on Emergency Telecommunications, and development the report of ICT experiences and best practices in disaster mitigation and relief and check list for emergency telecommunication.

+Especially, in Q5/2 over the last study cycle from 2014 – 2017, multiple aspects of disaster communications planning, management, and response including country case studies in disaster early warning and response, examples of technologies, applications, checklists and tools to support disaster management, resilience and redundancy, and disaster communications plans and frameworks.

+Technology progress for the various sensors, new technologies for warning or prediction of the disasters such as landslides, mudslides, debris flows, floods, natural dam breakdown of glacier lakes, earthquakes, cyclone, volcanic explosion, and data analysis methodologies.

 1.2 Background texts:

+The WSIS Action Lines and UN Sustainable Development Goals (SDGs) further recognize the need to reduce the risk of disasters and build sustainable and resilient infrastructure.

 WTDC Resolution 34 (Rev. Dubai, 2014), on the role of telecommunications/ICT in early warning and mitigation of disasters, as well as to support humanitarian assistance

 the Tunis Agenda for the Information Society, § 91 b) and c), which recognizes and identifies many important elements that need to be addressed in the application of telecommunications in the area of disaster prediction, detection and mitigation